 Ensures "Modified Risk" Claims are Supported by Scientific Evidence

 The landmark law prohibits tobacco companies from making reduced harm claims like “light,” “low,” or “mild,” without filing an application for a modified risk tobacco product and obtaining an order to market as such.

 Requires Disclosure of Ingredients in Tobacco Products

-Preserves State and Local Authority
+Preserves State, Local, and Tribal Authority

 The law makes clear that FDA's role is to regulate and protect the public health, but it places a few restrictions on FDA's powers.
 FDA cannot: